 For a Trust Deed to become protected, it needs the consensus of creditors who collectively represent a majority of the debt value.

 Protected Trust Deed: A Protected Trust Deed is one that has been accepted by creditors representing the majority of the debt value, and is now protected under law.
+If creditors that you owe more than one third of your debt object to the proposal, your Trust Deed will not receive protected status.

 In order to qualify for a Trust Deed in Scotland, you will need to meet the following criteria: